 I've been there--I have two boys who both have special needs.
 And I also love reading.
 So I'm in my happy place when I stumble across a book that can encourage or enlighten me on this special needs parenting journey.
 Below are a few of my favorites that I often recommend to other special needs parents.

 Disclosure: Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
+You can see a list of all my favorite books for special needs parents on Amazon here.
 Thank you for your support!

 This was a beautifully written book with an equally beautiful message.
 The author shares Biblical truths and her own personal stories to help you to grieve and wrestle with the questions you may be asking God, to help restore your faith.